 This class comprises actions measuring quantitative physical properties and other values that can be determined by a systematic, objective procedure of direct observation of particular states of physical reality.
 Properties of instances of E90 Symbolic Object may be measured by observing some of their representative carriers which may or may not be named explicitly.
-In the former case, the property P16 used specific object (was used for): E70 Thing should be used to specify the information carriers used as empirical basis for the measurement activity.
+In the case that the carrier can be named, the property P16 used specific object (was used for): should be used to indicate the instance(s) of E18 Physical Thing that was used as the empirical basis for the measurement activity.